Devansh4645/Eth_Proof/README.md

 ## myToken
-The MyToken project is a simple Solidity-based smart contract designed to create and manage a custom cryptocurrency token.
-The contract provides essential functionalities such as minting new tokens and burning existing ones.
-It keeps track of the total supply of tokens and the balances of individual addresses.
+The myToken project is a straightforward Solidity-based smart contract designed to create and manage a custom cryptocurrency token.
+The contract includes essential functionalities such as minting new tokens and burning existing ones.
+It tracks the total token supply and the balances of individual addresses.

 ## Description
-This Solidity code defines a basic token named "Animal" with the symbol "AN".
-It tracks the total supply and balances using mappings.
-The "mint" function allows creating new tokens for an address, while the "burn" function lets users destroy their own tokens.
-This contract provides a starting point for a token, but lacks features like transfers and robust security measures for real-world applications.
+This Solidity code defines a basic token called "Animal" with the symbol "AN".
+It maintains the total supply and balances using mappings.
+The mint function allows the creation of new tokens for a specified address, while the burn function enables users to destroy their tokens.
+This contract serves as a foundation for a token but lacks features like transfers and comprehensive security measures for real-world applications.

 ## Getting Started
 ### Executing program